Nicolas De Kerpel

-Nicolas De Kerpel (born 23 April 1993) is a Belgian field hockey player who plays as a utility player for Royal Herakles HC and the Belgian national team.
+Nicolas De Kerpel (born 23 April 1993) is a Belgian professional field hockey player who plays as a utility player for Royal Herakles HC and the Belgian national team.
 He can play as a defender, midfielder or forward.

 International career

 De Kerpel represented Belgium at the 2018 Men's Hockey World Cup.
 He was a part of the Belgian squad which won Belgium its first European title in 2019.
 On 25 May 2021, he was selected in the squad for the 2021 EuroHockey Championship.